“Do what you do so well that they will want to see it again and bring their friends.” – Walt Disney

 4. Returning customers are a great source of new leads and sales

 5. Retained customers are more likely to become brand advocates and increase your market share

 How Customer Retention can benefit your Small Business?

 1. A Way to Increase Revenue

 Marketing and sales are usually the first functions any small business sets up to increase revenue, and that’s where most of the focus goes on a daily basis.
 But an often-overlooked channel for most small businesses is the customers they’ve already taken the effort to convert.

-Working on upselling and cross-selling to existing customers is an easy way to increase revenue, because it involves activities with minimal spends and an audience that’s already involved with your brand.
+Working on upselling and cross-selling to existing customers is an easy way to increase revenue because it involves activities with minimal spending and an audience that’s already involved with your brand.